-3) Interior leaders shall be provided with a cleanout fitting at the bottom of the leader or not more than 3 m upstream from the bottom of the leader.

-4) Where a cleanout is required on a building sewer 8 inches or larger in size, it shall be a manhole.

-5) A building sewer shall not change direction or slope between the building and public sewer or between cleanouts, except that pipes not more than 6 inches in size may change direction

-- a) by not more than 5° every 3 m, or - b) by the use of fittings with a cumulative change in direction of not more than 45°. - 6) Building drains shall be provided with a cleanout fitting conforming to Sentence 2.4.7.2.(2) that is located as close as practical to the place where the building drain leaves the building.
-(See Note A-2.4.7.1.(6).) - 7) Soil-or-waste stacks shall be provided with a cleanout fitting - a) at the bottom of the stack, - b) not more than 3 m upstream of the bottom of the stack, or - c) on a Y fitting connecting the stack to the building drain or branch. - 8) A cleanout shall be provided to permit the cleaning of the piping downstream of an interceptor. - 9) Cleanouts shall be installed so that the cumulative change in direction is not more than 90° between cleanouts in a drip pipe from a food receptacle or in a fixture drain serving a kitchen sink in a non-residential occupancy.
+- 3) Internal leaders shall be provided with a cleanout fitting at the bottom of the leader or not more than 3 m upstream from the bottom of the leader. - 4) Where a cleanout is required on a building sewer of NPS 8 or larger, it shall be a manhole. - 5) A building sewer shall not change direction or slope between the building and public sewer or between cleanouts, except that pipes not more than NPS 6 may change direction - a) by not more than 5° every 3 m, or - b) by the use of fittings with a cumulative change in direction of not more than 45°. - 6) Building drains shall be provided with a cleanout fitting of NPS 4 or larger that is located as close as practical to the place where the building drain leaves the building.
+(See Note A-2.4.7.1.(6).) - 7) Stacks shall be provided with a cleanout fitting - a) at the bottom of the stack, - b) not more than 3 m upstream of the bottom of the stack, or - c) on a Y fitting connecting the stack to the building drain or branch. - 8) A cleanout shall be provided to permit the cleaning of the piping downstream of an interceptor. - 9) Cleanouts shall be installed so that the cumulative change in direction is not more than 90° between cleanouts in a drip pipe from a food receptacle or in a fixture drain serving a kitchen sink in a non-residential occupancy.
 (See Note A-2.4.7.1.(9).) - 10) A fixture outlet pipe, a trap with a removable trap dip, or a separate cleanout shall be used as a cleanout for a fixture drain.
 (See Note A-2.4.7.1.(10).) - 11) Building drains shall be provided with an additional cleanout for each cumulative horizontal change in direction exceeding 135°.